smartheim/core/readme.md

 OHX is written in Rust to avoid common memory access and memory management pitfalls, even for new contributors.

 Industry standards like OAuth and https are used on the external interface level.
-Encryption and https certificate management is based on Rustls and Ring, two very well maintained Rust crates.
+Encryption and https certificate management is based on Rustls and Ring (based on boringssl), two very well maintained Rust crates.
 No openSSL or C legacy involved.

 **On Linux only**: Modern operating system kernel features restrict internet provided executables ("Scripts", "Addons")